felixcuello/up-llm/README.md

     - [X] Make the container to work automatically
     - [X] Understand how to use Ollama
     - [X] run the model
-    - [ ] understand how to work with the model
+    - [ ] understand how to fine tune the model
-    - [ ] can we fine tune the model?
-    - [ ] check if we can do the same at the university model
+    - [ ] check if we can do the same at the university cluster

 TO READ